 A plurality of the votes cast in person or by proxy at the Annual Meeting is required for the election of directors.
 Although we know of no reason why any nominee would not be able to serve, if any nominee should become unavailable for election, the persons named as proxies will vote your shares of Common Stock to approve the election of any substitute nominee proposed by the Board.

 Board Recommendation

-The Board unanimously recommends that you vote "FOR" each of the ten nominees for director for a one-year term.
+The Board unanimously recommends that you vote "FOR" each of the ten nominees for director to serve until the next annual meeting of stockholders and until his or her successor is duly elected and qualified.